How do racial inequities limit homeownership

 -

+Access to supermarkets increases the consumption of fruit and vegetables, particularly for Black households, where fruit and vegetable consumption increases by 32% as compared with 11% among white households.
 However, Black neighborhoods have two to three times fewer supermarkets than white neighborhoods of comparable socioeconomic status, but two to four times more fast food restaurants and convenience stores, which stock less healthy foods.

 -